13 August 2019

 Applications are now open for our new First Peoples Investment Program which will provide grants to First Peoples working across arts, music, design, fashion, screen and digital games.

 Image: Peter Waples-Crowe, Ngarigo Queen – Cloak of queer visibility 2018, performance, Australian Centre for Contemporary Art, Melbourne 2018.
-Commissioned by ACCA as part of the Yalingwa initative.
+Commissioned by ACCA as part of the Yalingwa initiative.
 Courtesy the artist.
 Photograph: Jacqui Shelton

 The program is open to all First Peoples of Australia who live in Victoria, and organisations that represent them.
 It has been developed in consultation with community members and offers three grant categories to help build skills, share and build cultural knowledge and create new work.